INDITEK-eco-evo-Model/indicios2.0/README.md

 # INDITEK-2.0

-TThis is the second version of INDITEK model, a global model of diversification (#genera My^-1) of marine invertebrates in the Phanerozoic (from 541 Ma to present).
+This is the second version of INDITEK model, a global model of diversification (#genera My^-1) of marine invertebrates in the Phanerozoic (from 541 Ma to present).

 This version focuses on diversification on the continental platform, where most diversity emerges, in order to speed up the model to simulations of ~30 seconds.
 The model speed is key to allow applying a Bayesian Markov chain Monte Carlo (MCMC) framework.
 With the new MCMC module, we can run thousands of simulations in multiple chains to infer the probability of the model parameter values.